Women Called to Shape the World

 Welcome to Muriel Akahi.

-Personal service to God is voluntarily offering your life to the One Who gave it to you in the first place, by living it according to His Will — so that, in everyday life, relationships, work, decisions, and initiatives, your life becomes service to God.
-You may call it living your lay apostolate.
+Serving God through the life you lead means voluntarily offering your life to the One Who gave it to you in the first place, by living it according to His Will — so that, in everyday life, relationships, work, decisions, and initiatives, your life becomes service to God.

-If you were baptised in the Name of the Father, and of the Son, and of the Holy Spirit, you are a lay person — whether you practise your faith faithfully or not.
+If you were baptised in the Name of the Father, and of the Son, and of the Holy Spirit, you are a lay woman.

-It refers to the fact that Christians are called to take part in the mission of Christ.
+• Christians are called to take part in the mission of Christ on earth.

 As a lay woman,